About Us

 You can calculate unit economics either way, depending on your chosen unit definition.
 You can define a unit as "one item sold" or "one customer."

-From the 'revenue' side, customer lifetime value (LTV) is a common yet crucial term.
-It is the amount of money you receive from a single customer over the period they are associated with your company.
+LTV measures the amount of money you receive from a single customer over the period they are associated with your company.
 This refers to how much you earn from a customer until they stop doing business with you.

 When your CAC is lower than LTV, it shows a healthy business model with strong profitability potential.
 If the two metrics are equal, it indicates stagnation.
 And if your CAC exceeds your LTV, it suggests a financial deficit.
 In this case, you must make strategic adjustments to optimise marketing expenditure and enhance overall profitability.